Venkateswara Temple, Tirumala: Other murtis

-Along with Pancha berams, the garbha griha also hosts the panchaloha deities of Sita, Rama, Lakshmana, Rukmini, Krishna, Chakratalvar.
+Along with Pancha berams, the garbha griha also houses the panchaloha deities of Sita, Rama, Lakshmana, Rukmini, Krishna, Chakratalvar.
 The temple hosts the deities of Garuda (Vishnu's vehicle), Narasimha, Varadaraja, Kubera, Hanuman in their respective sub-shrines.
 The temple also host the deities of Shesha (Vishnu's serpent), Viswaksena, Sugriva, Ramanuja.
-Vimana Venkateswara is the exact replica icon of Venkateswara carved on the Ananda Nilayam Vimana's second tier north west corner.
+Vimana Venkateswara, an exact replica icon of Venkateswara, is carved into the northwest corner of the second tier of the Ananda Nilayam Vimana.